pypa/cibuildwheel/docs/deliver-to-pypi.md

 ### Automatic method

 If you don't need much control over the release of a package, you can set up cibuildwheel to deliver the wheels straight to PyPI.
-This doesn't require any cloud storage to work - you just need to bump the version and tag it.
+This doesn't require anycloud storage to work - you just need to bump the version and tag it.

 Check out [this example repo](https://github.com/joerick/cibuildwheel-autopypi-example) for instructions on how to set this up.